amoamare/amoamare.github.io/TSB/Sony/PlayStation5/MemoryInterfaceError.md

 When trying to power on the console, the console will give a single beep and a 1 second blue light, then power off.

 ## Possible Problems
+- Bad Communication From APU (Damaged trace, lifted or corroded APU solder balls or pads).<br>
+- Liquid Damage
+- Liquid Metal Damage
 {% if page.error == '808011FF' %}
 - Bad Memcore<br>
 - All Ram Modules Damaged *Not likely, check for other issues before rulling to this one.<br>
 {% endif %}
-- Bad Communication From APU (Damaged trace, lifted or corroded APU solder balls or pads).<br>
+{% if page.error | contains: '8080110F, 808011F0' %}
+- 1 or more of the integrated memory controller(s) failing.(Internal or External)<br>
+{% endif %}